YOWCT/internal-red-tape-reduction-report/content/pages/annex-2.md

 > "The system is still in its early stages, still new.
 Both supervisors and employees are exploring it and testing it out… It's still early to make a definitive assessment or evaluate a process being rolled out."

+{{< reportaside >}}

+##### Highlights

+* Challenges drafting SMART objectives
+* Inconsistencies applying rating grid
+* Negative impact on staff morale
+* Questions about its ability to address broader issues that affect performance, including culture, processes, tools and people management
+* Cumbersome PSPM App
+* Need for more/better training
+* Need for more people management support
+* Need for revisions to PSPM App

+{{< /reportaside >}}

 However, many of the stories identify irritants throughout the performance evaluation process, from setting up and maintaining an employee's Performance Management Agreement (PMA), to the online system for documenting performance.
 These irritants have also had a notable impact on staff morale.

 Some employees identify issues around setting SMART (specific, measurable, attainable, relevant, trackable/time-bound) work objectives, especially those that can be achieved, tracked and measured over the duration of the employee's PMA: